PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 12:04:46
+Last updated: 2024-04-06 12:05:20
-Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary